aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

 # CDK Pipeline

 This presents a reference implementation of the [Application Pipeline](..) reference architecture.
 The pipeline is built with [AWS CodePipeline](https://aws.amazon.com/codepipeline/) and uses [AWS CodeBuild](https://aws.amazon.com/codebuild/) for building the software and performing testing tasks.
 All the infrastructure for this reference implementation is defined with [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
+The pipeliens are defined using the [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html) L3 constructs.
 The source code for this reference implementation is available in [GitLab](https://gitlab.aws.dev/devops/dpra/-/tree/main/examples/cdk-application-pipeline) for running in your own local account.

 ```graphviz dot pipeline.png
 digraph G {